 CMJ has exclusive distribution rights to Canon products in Japan, and is also responsible for maintenance and other support services, and all domestic marketing activities.
 Overseas sales and marketing are similarly supported by semi-independent local subsidiaries such as Canon USA in the US.
 Canon Inc. itself is engaged in product development and manufacturing.

 The company switched to its current segment reporting structure in FY12/18.
-Almost all segments handle Canon brand products, with the Consumer segment handling Canon’s digital camera line (including single-lens reflex camera, mirrorless cameras, and compact cameras) as well as Canon’s inkjet printers and ink cartridges.
+Almost all segments handle Canon brand products, with the Consumer segment handling Canon’s digital camera line (including single-lens reflex camera, mirrorless cameras, and compact cameras) as well as Canon’s inkjet printer main units and ink cartridges.
 The Enterprise and Area segments both handle sales of Canon multifunctional peripherals (MFPs) while the Professional segment handles sales of professional-use printers and other equipment, including medical equipment.
-The Enterprise segment, the Area segment, and the Professional segment also handle system integration services, business software, and data center services, and the revenues derived from these non-manufacturing businesses and the sale of non-Canon products have been growing both in absolute terms and as a percent of total sales.
+In the Enterprise, Area, and Professional segments, the company has been expanding its non-manufacturing businesses, such as system integration services, business software, and data center services, and has been handling more non-Canon products.

 While its dependence on the parent Canon Inc. would seem obvious, CMJ notes that its relationship with the parent is intentionally designed to mimic that of an independent sales company and its supplier.
 The pricing is set through negotiations, i.e., Canon does not control pricing at CMJ.
 CMJ sets market share targets for each product, determines price points, sets the marketing budget (CMJ carries the burden of all non-corporate advertising and product promotions) and its own profit margins, and then negotiates its purchase prices with Canon based on that analysis.